 C1 level of English (Common European Framework)

 Classes will consist in lectures, where students are expected to have an active role in discussing the content being presented and suggesting ways of dealing with it.
-Students have also access to the applied language activity at C1+ level and tutoring support.
+Students have also access to the applied language activities (AAL) at C1+ level and tutoring support (the syllabus for such activities can be found at the Centro Competenza Lingue webpage).

 Written test + oral exam